Learn how Singular's attribution tracking service works and what it can do.

 The default lookback window when using deterministic attribution methods is 7 days, but you can set a custom window of 1-30 days for each of your apps for each partner network (see the Partner Configuration FAQ for details).

 In addition, if you use Singular Links, you can set a custom lookback window for each individual tracking link when you create it.
 This lookback window will override the general lookback window set for the partner network.
 This allows for greater control when a partner has different types of channels that may benefit from different attribution windows.

-The default lookback window when using device fingerprinting is 24 hours.
-For more information, see How does fingerprinting compare to using device IDs?.
+The default lookback window when using probabilistic attribution is 24 hours.
+For more information, see How does probabilistic attribution compare to using device IDs?.

 Tracking Post-Install Events and Uninstalls

 Through the Singular SDK embedded in your app, Singular can identify user events that occur in your app after it has been installed.
 Events include: